Updated June 2, 2023

-In the modern world, the technology used in business processes can confuse a lot of people.
-Many technologies may seem to do the same job, but in reality, have very different functionalities depending on the way they are used.
+In the modern world, the technology used in business processes can confuse many people.
+Many technologies may seem to do the same job, but they have very different functionalities depending on how they are used.
 One example of this is the confusion between business analytics and predictive analytics.
-Even companies often confuse business analytics with predictive analytics or think that once they’re using business analytics for analysis of their data then they’re doing all they can to get data insights from it.
-Due to which they are not exploiting the full potential of data they have.
+Even companies often confuse business analytics with predictive analytics or think that once they’re using business analytics for analysis of their data, then they’re doing all they can to get data insights from it.
+Due to this, they are not exploiting the full potential of their data.

-Predictive analytics and business analytics they seem to be same but believe me they are not, and if you’re just using your data for business analytics applications then you’re almost certainly not getting as much value from it as you could be.
+Predictive analytics and business analytics seem to be the same but believe me; they are not.
+If you’re using your data for business analytics applications, you’re almost certainly not getting as much value from it as you could.
 But how exactly does predictive analysis differ from business analytics?
-Let’s try to find the Difference between Business Analytics and Predictive Analytics in this post.
+Let’s find the difference between Business Analytics and Predictive Analytics in this post.

 What is Business Analytics?

-Business Analytics helps different organizations in better decision-making leveraging a wide range of latest tools and methods.
-BA involves data analytics, data mining and big data processes and procedures which help in making better business decisions.
-With recent advancement in BA tools, users can generate reports and visualizations all by themselves, without relying on IT staff.
+Business Analytics helps different organizations in better decision-making, leveraging a wide range of the latest tools and methods.
+BA involves data analytics, data mining, and big data processes and procedures that help make better business decisions.
+With recent advancements in BA tools, users can generate reports and visualizations without relying on IT staff.

 Where can we use Business Analytics?

 Predictive Analytics is a hot issue in today’s business and information technology world.
 Predictive analytics goes beyond these backward-facing views and uses the data you already hold in your business to look forward and tell you what will happen in the future.
 Not only that.
 Predictive modeling allows you to predict the outcome and tell you the next best thing to happen.
 And good predictive analytics tools will automate this process for you so that your business decision-making becomes fact-based and truly data-driven rather than based on subjective judgments and hunches.